Forensic Neuroscience and Psychiatry

 For this reason neuroscience has become the tool to investigate the source of such offending behaviour, trying to understand its motives and causes.The broader scope of Forensic Neuroscience is then to investigate the brain functioning of offenders or, more generally, the neural basis and the mechanisms that lead to break norms (social or moral) and to behave differently from the majority of people.

 Therefore, our research line in Forensic Neuroscience and Psychiatry aims to shed new light on the biological and genetic underpinnings of human behaviour.
-To reach our goal, we combine behavioural, genetic, physiological and imaging tools, investigating the roots of aggression, pro-sociality and personality disorders.
+To reach our goal, we combine behavioural, genetic, physiological, computational and imaging tools, investigating the roots of aggression, pro-sociality and personality disorders.

 ONGOING PROJECTS